 Allyson Kramer, who runs the popular Manifest Vegan blog (if you are interested in gluten-free, vegan, or both together, this is the place for you!) has released her first book, the bountiful, colorful Great Gluten-Free Vegan Eats.* Going vegan is a trend that has exploded over the last few years, and gluten-free diets have also gained […]

 This is the most wonderful fruit smoothie, sweet and delectable.
 The more powerful your blender, the smoother and better this will be.
 If you really love smoothies, you may find it worth investing in a good-quality, high-speed machine.
 From The New Complete Vegetarian by Rose Elliot (Sterling Publishing, 2010).

-I love making cool, refreshing soups that need no cooking at all on hot summer days.
-This one is nothing like the classic Indian soup of the same name, but has a personality all its own.
+I love making cool, refreshing soups that need no cooking at all on hot summer days, like this one, that combines fresh tomatoes with coconut milk.
+Cilantro, lime, and a hint of heat give this cold soup a Thai flavor.
 Adapted from Vegan Express by Nava Atlas.
-Photo from Orchard House Heirlooms.

 When my kids were young, we used to like to do what we called “food projects” — baking, cooking, planting seeds, making art out of food, and the like.
 A book like The ABC’s of Fruits and Vegetables and Beyond* by Steve Charney & David Goldbeck would have been perfect for us, providing many hours […]

 “Too many tomatoes!”
 We’ve all heard this lament—especially after a long, hot summer.
-Whether you grow them in your own garden or buy them from the local farm market, you’ll find plenty of easy, delicious recipes for tomatoes, whether you believe they can get to be too much of a good thing, or if you […]
+Whether you grow them in your own garden or buy them from the local farm market, here are lots of easy, delicious summer tomato recipes, whether you believe they can get to be too much of a good thing, or if you truly […]